Involvement of All Sectors

 Action Plan for Stakeholders

 In December 2015, the White House Office of National AIDS Policy (ONAP) released the National HIV/AIDS Strategy Community Action Plan Framework (PDF 482 KB) to assist non-Federal partners such as state and local health departments, Tribal governments, community-based organizations, coalitions of persons living with HIV, and other stakeholders in developing their own plans to implement the updated Strategy and identifying specific actions that they can take—tailored to their own specific missions and priorities—to meet the Strategy’s goals.

-Responsibility for achieving the goals of the National HIV/AIDS Strategy does not fall to the Federal government alone, nor should it, as the President noted in his letter accompanying the release of the original Strategy in 2010.
+Responsibility for achieving the goals of the National HIV/AIDS Strategy does not fall to the Federal government alone, nor should it, as the original Strategy noted when it was released in 2010.